Diffusion Model in Latent Space for Medical Image Segmentation Task: Introduction

 \section{Introduction}

-Medical image segmentation involves partitioning a medical image into meaningful regions, playing a crucial role in diagnosis, surgical planning, and image-guided procedures.
-Accurate segmentation helps clinicians better interpret images, facilitate comparisons, and monitor changes over time.
+Medical image segmentation, which involves partitioning medical images into meaningful regions, plays a crucial role in clinical applications such as diagnosis, surgical planning, and image-guided procedures~\cite{pham2000current}.
+Accurate segmentation enables clinicians to better interpret images, facilitate comparisons, and monitor changes over time.
 However, manually labeling segmentation masks is time-consuming and labor-intensive, motivating the development of automated methods.
-While classical techniques such as binary thresholding and k-means clustering have shown limited effectiveness, recent advances in artificial intelligence have enabled the widespread use of machine learning and deep learning models, achieving remarkable results.
-Typically, these AI models are trained on pre-labeled datasets and can automatically segment new images.
-Most existing approaches adopt a one-to-one strategy, producing a single segmented output per input image~\cite{unet, unet++, nnunet, resunet}.
-This means generating only one mask per input, effectively replicating the behavior of a single doctor.
-However, this approach has inherent limitations when applied to complex and ambiguous data, particularly in medical contexts.
+While classical techniques such as binary thresholding~\cite{senthilkumaran2016image} and k-means clustering~\cite{ng2006medical} have shown limited effectiveness~\cite{jardim2023image, hassan2021medical, ramesh2021review}, recent advances in AI have enabled the widespread adoption of machine learning (ML) and deep learning (DL) models, which achieve remarkable results~\cite{litjens2017survey}.